svvysh/electron-agent-tools/docs/specs.md

 ## 0) Goals & non‑goals

 * **Goals**
-  * Provide a **small registry of tools** (library APIs + CLI entrypoints) to launch, inspect, and drive an Electron app: click buttons, type, read DOM/HTML, capture screenshots, harvest console/network, optional test‑only IPC.
+  * Provide a **small registry of tools** (library APIs + CLI entrypoints) to launch, inspect, and drive an Electron app: click buttons, type, read DOM/HTML, capture screenshots/DOM dumps, and stream all runtime signals to a single log file.
-  * **Deterministic JSON I/O** for each CLI command; suitable for LLM orchestration.
+  * Log data lives in a human‑readable `run.log` per run; no buffered harvest/flush APIs or JSON log payloads.
-  * Use **Playwright for everything** (locator engine, waits, screenshots, console/network listeners).
+  * Use **Playwright for everything** (locator engine, waits, screenshots, console/network listeners feeding the streaming log).
 * **Headless/background OK**; GUI visibility not required (Electron launched with `--headless --disable-gpu` when `E2E_HEADLESS=1` or `headless: true`; fallback to Xvfb in CI on Linux if needed).
   * **Safety & cleanup** on failure/SIGINT; artifacts and logs collected.